 - Make better estimates for Next Jobs.

-It is imminent that QuickBooks is correctly configured on your computer for a successful Job costing in QB with the help of below steps:
+It is imminent that QuickBooks is correctly configured on your computer for a successful Job costing in QuickBooks with the help of below steps:

 Step 2: Design the Job Types